 She collaborates with the architect Daniel Widrig to create sculptural, seamless pieces that are printed into existence.
 Her progress has seen the creation of garments with complicated laser cutting and heat bonding.

-There are no other couturiers who are cutting metal into filament-thin rosettes and fusing them together to create wearable futuristics.
+There are no other couturiers who are cutting the metal into filament-thin rosettes and fusing them together to create wearable futuristics.
 She plays with perspective by printing straight lines onto organza, which is then pleated to create wave patterns on gowns.
 These are then finished with narrow columns of silver stretch fabric, laser-cut in moire patterns to achieve an undulating look.

 Van Herpen’s aim is to make couture a source of innovation.
 She achieves this through collaborations with scientists, artists and architects to intentionally propel her medium into the unknown.
 Herpen says, Andrew Bolton, the curator of the Metropolitan Museum of Art’s Costume Institute, once told her in an interview: “I think this type of collaboration, and the sharing of expertise among specialists in diverse disciplines, is the future of fashion.
 They’ll advance fashion in ways previously unimaginable.”